Toronto subway trackage: Other track features

 Track configurations become more complicated where lines meet (at the Spadina–St. George–Museum–Bay–Yonge junction and at Sheppard–Yonge), and at the entrances to subway yards.

-Tracks usually continue for roughly the length of a train beyond the last station on a line; these are known as tail tracks.
+On the heavy rail lines (1, 2 and 4), tracks usually continue for roughly the length of a train beyond the last station on a line; these are known as tail tracks.
 The only exception to this is at Don Mills station, where the tail tracks are less than two cars in length.
 This is likely because storage capacity is available at Sheppard–Yonge, which can store enough trains to service the line.
 The tail track structures at some terminal or former terminal stations also have, or have provisions for, a third tail track.
 Finch station has such a triple configuration, Vaughan Metropolitan Centre station is a terminal station with a trackless tunnel section for installation of a potential third tail track, and Sheppard West station was a former terminal also built with a trackless third tunnel north of it, which could now accommodate a future standard pocket track.

 Other track features that exist include the following:

-The Bloor Wye was used for interlining in 1966:
+The Bloor wye was used for interlining between Lines 1 and 2 in 1966: